 CEO performance agreements

-- the first overarching objective focusing on whole of government leadership and
+- the first objective focuses on whole of government leadership

-- the remaining 4 based on the Balanced Scorecard’s four quadrants of financial, stakeholder and outcome, internal business and learning and growth.
+- the remaining objectives are based on the Balanced Scorecard’s 4 quadrants of financial, stakeholder and outcome, internal business, and learning and growth.

 The objectives are drafted in consultation with the Leadership Board, and are approved by the PSC Board.